There is a copy of this essay in WordPress. Synchronised 17th Jan.

 Soutter, 2013, p.21

-Where the subject has initiated and is paying for the portrait, they may reasonably expect to be consulted on the outcome, be that a formal studio portrait or a passport photograph.
+Where the subject has initiated and / or is paying for the portrait, they may reasonably expect to be consulted on the outcome, be that a formal studio portrait or a passport photograph.
 Where the photographer initiates the exercise, the subject will have less control (if any) and if the subject is being paid to model they will probably have no control over the outcome, other than refusing the contract.

 Considerations of control apply to two further aspects of photo-portraiture.
-Where the photograph is for a documentary purpose such as a passport then specific aesthetic rules may apply (size, background, facial expression, hair, clothes, accessories and so on) that constrain both the subject and the photographer.
+Where the photograph is for an official documentary purpose such as a passport then specific aesthetic rules may apply (size, background, facial expression, hair, clothes, accessories and so on) that constrain both the subject and the photographer.
 At the extreme end of this control and satisfaction continuum is the police arrest 'mugshot' where the subject, often in a state of distress, has no control whatever and is unlikely to be pleased with the visual outcome.

 Similarly, when the photograph of, say, a child, an employee or a school student is initiated by a third party, such portraits are subject to the standards and expectations of the paying customer so, for example, when photographing employees with the employer as customer, both the subject(s) and the photographer will be aware of and affected by their perception of constraints that would not be present in a direct two-party arrangement.
 Neither can express themselves as they might wish to.